 This page explains the service features included with SiLK.

 On systems that support it, systemd is an option for managing SiLK services as of SiLK 3.23.
-The implementation of the various SiLK services as a systemd service is intended to provide an easy transition for those migrating from the init.d service implementations.
+The implementation of the various SiLK services as a systemd service is intended to provide an easy transition for those migrating from the System V init (init.d) service implementations.

 The following SiLK tools have associated systemd services:

-When running a SiLK service for the first time, you must first modify the associated configuration file, e.g. rwflowpack.conf, with relevant parameters for your intended use.
+Before running a SiLK service (rwflowpack) for the first time, you must customize its associated configuration file (rwflowpack.conf) with relevant parameters for your intended use.
 If you are upgrading from a previous version of SiLK, your configuration files will have persisted during the upgrade.
-The configuration files are typically found in /etc/sysconfig.
+When installing from an RPM, the configuration files are typically found in /etc (e.g., /etc/rwflowpack.conf).

-Once the configuration file is completed, starting any SiLK services is the same as starting any other systemd service:
+Once the configuration file is customized with your settings, starting any SiLK service is the same as starting any other systemd service:

 # systemctl start rwflowpack.service